symfony/symfony-docs/cookbook/doctrine/registration_form.rst

         <input type="submit" />
     </form>

-Finally, create the controller which handles the form submission.
+Next, create the controller which handles the form submission.
 This performs the validation and saves the data into the database::

     public function createAction()